You won’t believe how incredibly easy this chicken marsala recipe is!

 - ½ cup dry Marsala wine

-- 2 tablespoons parsley or chives for garnish
+- 2 tablespoons chopped fresh parsley or chives for garnish

 Instructions

-- Preheat olive oil in a large pan over medium high heat.
-Cook chicken in batches, 3-4 minutes per side or until cooked through.
-Remove chicken and place on a plate.
+- In a large skillet, preheat the olive oil over medium high heat.
+Cook the chicken in batches, 3-4 minutes per side or until cooked through.
+Transfer the chicken to a plate.

-- In the same pan, add 2 tablespoons butter, thyme and shallot.
-Cook until tender, about 3 minutes.
-Add mushrooms and cook until juices are released, about 5 minutes.
-Stir in flour 1 ½ tablespoons flour and cook 1 minute more.
+- In the same pan, add 2 tablespoons butter, thyme, and shallot and cook over medium heat until tender, about 3 minutes.
+Add the mushrooms and cook until juices are released, about 5 minutes.
+Stir in 1 ½ tablespoons flour and cook for 1 minute more.

-- Add Marsala wine and broth and simmer about 3 minutes, until thickened and bubbly.
+- Pour in the Marsala wine and stock or broth and simmer until thick and bubbly, about 3 minutes.

-- Place chicken back into the pan and simmer 2-3 minutes or until hot.
+- Add chicken back into the pan and simmer for 2-3 minutes or until heated through.

 - Garnish and serve over pasta.